-Prior to commencing business, all employers must submit detailed job descriptions for each inmate job position, establishing the minimum standards of acceptable participation and performance.
-The job descriptions shall include the tasks to be performed, machine(s) used and the skills, knowledge and abilities required for each job.
+Prior to commencing business, all employers must submit detailed job descriptions for each incarcerated individual job position, establishing the minimum standards of acceptable participation and performance.
+The job descriptions shall include the tasks to be performed, machine(s) used and the skills, knowledge, and abilities required for each job.

-These job descriptions are analyzed by EDD to determine the Standard Occupational Classification (SOC) code.
-Using data from the Occupational Employment Surveys EDD will determine the minimum entry level wage of all inmate positions.
+These job descriptions are analyzed by the EDD to determine the Standard Occupational Classification (SOC) code.
+Using data from the Occupational Employment Surveys, the EDD will determine the minimum entry level wage of all incarcerated individual positions.

-All potential businesses submit a “mini-business plan” which includes such items as a description of your proposed business, preferred location, amount of space required, prior businesses experience, descriptions of inmate-employees’ job positions, and number of inmates required.
+All potential businesses submit a “mini-business plan” which includes such items as a description of your proposed business, preferred location, amount of space required, prior businesses experience, descriptions of incarcerated individual-employees’ job positions, and number of incarcerated individuals required.

 Once an acceptable location is selected, the business owner will tour the space, meet with the Warden, and determine the acceptability of the location.